single-spa/single-spa.js.org/website/versioned_docs/version-5.x/ecosystem-angular.md

 See [AngularJS docs](/docs/ecosystem-angularjs.html).

 ### Angular 2
-Angular 2 is supported by single-spa-angular.
+Angular 2 is supported by single-spa-angular@3.

 The [single-spa-angular schematics](#schematics) are not supported by Angular 2, so you'll have to follow the [steps for manual installation](#manual-installation).
 The